agustinxmtz/Note-Taker/README.md

   ![MIT](https://img.shields.io/badge/license-MIT-brightgreen)

   ## Description
-  Noteworthy is a note taking app that uses Express.
+  Note-Taker is a note taking app that uses Express.
 Notes are stored in the cloud on the Express server so they can be accessed anywhere.

   **Heroku Link**
   [Live Deployment](https://fast-beyond-24313.herokuapp.com/)